Pancho Segura: Amateur career

 Segura won the Brooklyn clay court championships in May beating Ladislav Hecht in the final.
-"Segura, who speaks very little English (he's here nine months), was too excited to talk after the match."
+Hecht commented: "He'll be a great player in another year, just as soon as he makes circuit with older and smarter players.
+His baffling shots and unorthodox style will puzzle many a foe."
 He won the Hispano invitation event in August beating Frank Bowden in the final.
-Segura lost in the second round of the U. S. Championships to Bryan Grant in five sets.
+Segura lost in the second round of the U.S. Championships to Bryan Grant in five sets.
 "Segura had the usually sedate Forest Hills fans in the aisles with his attack, similar to that of Jack Bromwich, the double-fisted Australian.
 He was a strong crowd favorite but Grant drew a ringing round of applause for his comeback in the final set after Segura seemingly had him beaten down."
-Pancho won the Dade County championships in December beating Gardnar Mulloy in the final.
-Segura "captured a four-set battle which had several hundred wild-eyed spectators almost standing on their heads."
+Segura won the Dade County championships in December beating Gardnar Mulloy in the final.
+He "captured a four-set battle which had several hundred wild-eyed spectators almost standing on their heads."
 Segura then lost in the final of the Sugar Bowl to Ted Schroeder.
 "Segura, who amazed the crowd with his ability to retrieve seemingly impossible shots, won the first two sets before Schroeder, seeded No. 1, overcame wildness and began passing the Ecuadorean consistently".